See the impact that is made when local vendors are supported.

 For one thing, the shipping of items can get very costly very quickly.
 More importantly, it is a priority for us to support the local economy in whatever ways we can.
 When charities send containers full of shoes or other items, the shipping alone can cost $10,000 and oftentimes the items can be purchased at the destination.

 Although people mean well, it can impact local economies in a negative way (and the shipping fees could’ve been put towards purchasing the items on-site).
-I’ve seen firsthand how impactful buying locally can be on this trip.

 With funds at the ready (again – thank you!) we go in search of mattresses, blankets and pillows for the boys.
 Henry knows a local vendor who sells bedding and we go to find him at the market.
 When the seller learns how many items we will be purchasing from him, his emotions get the best of him and he starts to dance with abandon.
 He ecstatically tells us that he will be able to feed his family, thanks to this sale.
 This is the impact of buying locally.